mitre/dnp3/docs/dnp3.md

 It is licensed under the terms of the [Apache License 2.0](https://github.com/dnp3/opendnp3/blob/release/LICENSE), whose main condition requires "preservation of copyright and license notices."

-The CALDERA plugin is named "DNP3" as that is a short identifier of is purpose/scope.
+The Caldera plugin is named "DNP3" as that is a short identifier of is purpose/scope.
 The plugin is not produced by Step Function I/O LLC.